KnOFCA/Class_Solution/A_Star/Readme.md

 		where _cur is hash value.
 		- cul_value()
-			calculate node's f-value, where g-value is current round num and h_value is all "off-pos" number's Manhattan distance.
+			calculate node's f-value, where g-value is current layer num and h_value is all "off-pos" number's Manhattan distance.
 		- move()
 			generate new node by current node's moving.
 	- AStar_runner class